James Rippe: Career

 From 1983 to 1993, Rippe worked at the Exercise Physiology and Nutrition Laboratory at the University of Massachusetts Medical School.
 He was an associate professor of medicine at Tufts University from 1994 to 2012.
 From 2005 to 2010, he was a professor of biomedical sciences at the University of Central Florida, where he was also the chairman of the Center for Lifestyle Medicine.
 He is currently a Professor of Medicine at the University of Massachusetts Medical School.

 Research

-Rippe's research has found that the health benefits of exercise extend to mild exercises, such as walking, and that the benefit from walking is about the same regardless of the speed of walking.
+Rippe's research has found that the health benefits of exercise extend to mild exercises, such as walking, and that the benefit from walking is about the same regardless of walking speed.
 He has been described as "a founder of the fitness walking movement."

-According to the New York Times, he received $10M in funds between 2010 and 2014 from the Corn Refiners Association to study the health effects of high fructose corn syrup and published reports "disputing any special health consequences associated with the corn-based sweeter"; he also received a $41,000-a-month fee from the group which the Times said was for him "to serve as an outside expert whom it repeatedly asked to send commentary pieces to local newspapers and dispute any claims that consuming high-fructose corn syrup in foods was any riskier than sugar."
+According to the New York Times, he received $10 million in funds between 2010 and 2014 from the Corn Refiners Association to study the health effects of high fructose corn syrup and published reports "disputing any special health consequences associated with the corn-based sweeter."
+He also received a $41,000-a-month fee from the association, which the Times said was for him "to serve as an outside expert whom it repeatedly asked to send commentary pieces to local newspapers and dispute any claims that consuming high-fructose corn syrup in foods was any riskier than sugar."